Philadelphia Church of God

 - Is the Jordanian government willing to allow a body of people to come in and "colonize" Petra?
 (Would any government allow them to settle in?)

 There are many more questions one could ask.
 But we can see that logistically and financially, this scenario would be a nightmare and a near impossibility.
 PCG members dare not ask Flurry questions such as the above, or to express any doubts.
 If members are queried about these things, they will unthinkingly answer the same way as WCG members did, "God will take care of it."

-In 2013 PCG announced that Petra is no longer the place of safety and Headquarters' ministers are checking out the possibility of a "new place of safety."
-Read: Place of Safety No longer in Petra (March 18, 2013 letter to ESN) for more details.
+In 2013 PCG announced that Petra is no longer the place of safety and Headquarters' ministers (who will go there first) are checking out the possibility of a "new place of safety."11

 By D. M. Williams

 NOTE: Read some of the Bible verses WCG used to justify Petra as the Place of Safety.
 GF's "last hour" predictions are mentioned throughout our site in the letters and Testimonies.
 When GF's predictions fail, he always says that Christ is "holding back events to get His church (PCG) ready."
 HWA stated practically the same thing.